torryatco/Basilica/readme.md

 }
 ```

-We can also run a check to ensure the a popover is not already on the screen:
+We should also run a check to ensure the a popover is not already on the screen:

 ```js
 function makePopover() {